adityarana14/VoiceRecognitionToFetchSQLQueries/README.md

 You can add as many indications as you need.
 The library will use this information to generate the query.

 #### Retry strategy

-As we know, GPT models are not perfect.
-Sometimes, the generated query is not valid.
-In this case, the library will retry to generate the query, using a different approach.
-The number of retries is configured in the [appsettings.json](https://github.com/marcominerva/DatabaseGPT/blob/master/src/DatabaseGptConsole/appsettings.json#L19) file:

 ```json
 "DatabaseSettings": {